joseph-thomas20/Marketing-Mixed-Model-/README.md

 My first project as Data Science Intern at Hallam is to develop a Marketing Mix Model for a client.

-In preparation for this, I used Sagidur Rahman's Kaggle - made public on Kaggle.
+In preparation for this, I used Sagidur Rahman's Kaggle dataset - made public on Kaggle.
 Using this data set, I performed Exploratory Data Analysis; developing a correlation matrix, pariplot, contribution plot and conducting feature importance.
 The correlation maps showed that sales showed a strong correlation between TV and sales (0.78), there was a moderate correlation between radio and sales (0.58), and a weak correlation between newspaper and sales (0.23).
 The other EDA also acted in support of these findings.
+(This is the python script in the files available to preview)

 I then developed the predicted values model and then compared predicted sales values with the actual sales values to visually see how the model performed.
 The model, appeared to be a good estimator of sales values.